 In this post, I outline a hypothesis which describes physical reality in terms of the behaviour of the fabric of space and the interaction of its constituents.
 It is not a theory that attempts to model a specific phenomenon or replace an existing theory.
 It is a hypothesis that gives physical significance to all existing theories in physics and in mathematics.

 In physics, it rationalises phenomena such as matter, energy, mass, forces, electric charge, quantum field, quantum spin, etc. and defines them in independent physical terms.
-As such, it reveals the reason behind the apparent conflict between classical and quantum mechanics and explains in full details the working of the atom as a coherent physical system.
+As such, it reveals the reason behind the apparent conflict between classical and quantum mechanics and explains in full details the workings of the atom as a coherent physical system.
 Consequently, it introduces a conceptual relationship between mass and energy and removes all myths from quantum theory.
 In full agreement with all major theories, the hypothesis explains the need for the extra dimensions demanded by string theory.

 In mathematics, the hypothesis exposes a link between physical phenomena and their mathematical models and eliminates wrong assumptions held as axioms on which geometric modelling is based.
 Thus, it explains the reality behind irrational and complex numbers and reveals the power and limitation of mathematics as an input language for information processing systems, including the human brain.